Welcome to my MSR POCKET ROCKET DELUXE REVIEW!

 Since the spark igniter is protected inside the burner for maximum durability, your ignition system should hold up against years of use.
 For those of you who have done lots of cooking on a backpacking stove, you don’t need me to tell you: having a push button ignition is a super handy feature when you are cooking halfway up a mountain or on the forest floor.
 And you will never have to look for that mysteriously disappearing lighter again!

-The next most noteworthy feature is the pressure regulator.
+The next most noteworthy feature of the MSR Deluxe stove is the pressure regulator.
 The pressure regulator maintains the stove’s fast boil times even in cold weather & with low fuel.
 Cold weather has been the Achille’s heal of past Pocket Rockets.
 In below-freezing temperatures, the old Pocket Rocket model suffered severe performance drops and boiling speed.

 It’s actually quite rare to find ultralight qualities in a pressure-regulated stove, so it is pretty awesome that MSR was able to finally combine the two concepts.